All Episodes

 Yeah, there's a lot of those.

-Al Hunt to Charlie.
+Al Hunt to Charlie Rose.

-Yeah, you know Charlie, that's right.
+Yeah, you know, Charlie, that's right.

-But I don't think all those elected Hispanics changes their Latino problem at all.
+Governor Nevada, but I don't think all those elected Hispanics changes their Latino problem at all.

-Now why would that be?
+Now, why would that be?

 Well, because people like Al Hunt and Charlie Rose are going to make sure that as far as anybody knows, Hispanics hate Republicans and wouldn't dare ever become one.